GreptimeTeam/docs/docs/nightly/en/user-guide/operations/configuration.md

 ### Options

-For a comprehensive list of configurations, please visit [all available configurations](https://github.com/GreptimeTeam/greptimedb/blob/<%greptimedb-version%>/config/config.md) on GitHub.
+please visit [all available configurations](https://github.com/GreptimeTeam/greptimedb/blob/<%greptimedb-version%>/config/config.md) on GitHub.

 ### Examples

 Below are example configuration files for each GreptimeDB component, which include all available configurations.
-However, it is unnecessary to configure every setting in the example files.
+In actual scenarios,
-You can only setup the configurations as needed.
+you only need to configure the required options, do not need to configure all options as in the sample file.

 - [standalone](https://github.com/GreptimeTeam/greptimedb/blob/<%greptimedb-version%>/config/standalone.example.toml)
 - [frontend](https://github.com/GreptimeTeam/greptimedb/blob/<%greptimedb-version%>/config/frontend.example.toml)